 An Italian slalom kayaker whose relentless pursuit culminated in a dramatic, career-defining Olympic gold medal in the K1 event at the Paris 2024 Games.

-Giovanni De Gennaro's story is one of persistence paying the ultimate dividend.
-The Italian slalom canoeist, specializing in the K1 and the chaotic kayak cross, had been a fixture on the international scene since the late 2000s, known for his powerful paddling and technical skill.
-He arrived at the 2024 Paris Olympics as a three-time Olympian with solid results but without the singular, transformative medal.
-That changed on the whitewater course at Vaires-sur-Marne.
-In a thrilling final run, De Gennaro navigated the demanding gates with a blend of aggression and control, securing the Olympic championship.
-This victory was not a sudden emergence but the peak of a long arc of refinement, transforming him from a consistent contender into an Olympic champion and a celebrated figure in Italian sport.
+Giovanni De Gennaro won the Olympic championship in the K1 at the 2024 Paris Olympics on the whitewater course at Vaires-sur-Marne.
+The Italian slalom canoeist had been a fixture on the international scene since the late 2000s, specializing in the K1 and kayak cross.
+He arrived as a three-time Olympian with solid results but without a singular, transformative medal.
+In a thrilling final run, he navigated demanding gates with a blend of aggression and control.
+The victory was the peak of a long arc of refinement, transforming him from a consistent contender into an Olympic champion.

 1981–1996